 However, parents who are negligent in the supervision and control of their children may face additional liability over and above the $10,000 damage cap.
 These parents could also face criminal prosecution under Nevada’s child endangerment or neglect laws.

 For instance, a parent may face very high liability for letting a child without proper training use a dangerous object such as a car or a firearm.

-To help you better understand Nevada’s civil laws on parental responsibility for children’s misdeeds, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand Nevada’s civil laws on parental responsibility for children’s misdeeds, our Nevada personal injury lawyers discuss, below:

 - 1. Nevada’s parental responsibility law — NRS 41.470